usesapi/replicate-chrome-demo/README.md

 ## Prerequisites

 Node.js and npm (comes with Node) installed on your machine.
-You can download Node.js from [here](https://nodejs.org/en/download/).
+We recommend to use [NVM](https://github.com/nvm-sh/nvm).

 ## Cloning the app

 Open a terminal and navigate to the directory where you want to clone the app.\
 Run the command `git clone git@github.com:usesapi/replicate-chrome-demo.git`

-## Replicate
+## Get Replicate API Token
 Sign in to your replicate account, open the [Account](https://replicate.com/account) page and copy your API Token.

 ## Configure your Sapi Proxy